ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 There are many dialects of regular expressions in use in platforms, programming languages, and data modeling formats.

-While regular expressions originally were intended to provide a Boolean matching function, they have turned into parsing functions for many applications, with capture groups, greedy/lazy/possessive variants, etc.
+While regular expressions originally were intended to describe a formal language, i.e., to provide a
+Boolean matching function, they have turned into parsing functions for many applications, with capture groups, greedy/lazy/possessive variants, etc.
 Language features such as backreferences allow specifying languages